PRitmeijer/strawberry-django-rls/docs/api/index.md

 Default RLS resolver for standard Django requests in REQUEST_RESOLVER.

 Dynamically builds a dict based on the fields in RLS_FIELDS.
-Extracts the value from request.user or request.user.{field}.
+Extracts the value directly from request.user.{field} - fields must map exactly.

-If user is not authenticated, returns an empty dict.
+If user is not authenticated or a field doesn't exist, returns RlsWildcard.NONE for that field.

 <a id="django_rls.resolvers.default_rls_bypass_check"></a>